 The client’s expected credit loss provision dropped 40% year on year.
 Revenue grew.
 The debtor book aged.
 And the ECL went down.
 When you asked the financial controller, the answer was “we updated the model.”
 No further explanation.
 No sensitivity analysis.
-No documentation of the assumptions that changed.
+The assumptions that changed went undocumented, and no one could tell you which inputs moved.
+This is the classic “appears reasonable.
+Waive further pursuit.” pattern regulators flag.
 ISA 540 exists because estimates are where management has the widest latitude to get the numbers wrong, intentionally or otherwise.
+A lot of them are PIOOMA (pulled it out of my a...) before the spreadsheet gets built around them.

 Why estimates are the hardest area to get right